 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
 If any components are worn, replace the complete seal; never mix old and new seal parts.

 If a replacement seal is being used, unwrap the mechanical seal components.
 Check that the seal faces are clean, undamaged and free of any foreign matter.
-Set aside and cover the seal stationary element and O-ring; it will not be used until the rotor adjusting sleeve kit (07) is installed.
+Set aside and cover the seal stationary element and gaskets.